txt/se20/docs/l06ethics.md

 women  compared  to  light-skinned men
 -   A popular photo tagging
 app assigns animal category labels to dark skinned people.
--
+- Some recidivism assessment models used by the criminal  justice system  are  more  likely  to  falsely label   black   defendants as   future   criminals   (at twice the rate as white defendants)
-Some recidivism assessment models used by the criminal  justice system  are  more  likely  to  falsely label   black   defendants as   future   criminals   (at twice the rate as white defendants)
+   - But see also [Peter Sykacek](https://ieeexplore.ieee.org/document/9173639)'s comment on this.
+This issue here might have been that the software was actually age-biased, not racially-biased.
 -   Amazon.com stopped using automated recruiting tools after finding anti-women bias
 - Predictive policing software used to deploy police to where they are most likely needed has been found to overestimate crime rates in certain areas without taking into account the